Contact Details: 021 084 96278 | hello@mmcr.co.nz

 Confidentiality

 Discussions during mediation are private and generally 'without prejudice'.
 Strict confidentiality is always maintained, subject only to legal obligations (e.g., risk of harm), to create a safe space for open dialogue.
+See our Privacy Policy.

 Voluntary Nature